 At Clifford Law Offices, our lawyers are unafraid to take on even the most massive legal teams hired by corporations and their insurance carriers, secure in our knowledge and experience in dealing with these types of complex tragedies.
 We have represented many people injured while doing construction work, including work on cranes and scaffolding.
 We also represent nonworkers who have been injured while at or near construction sites or who have been injured away from construction sites in accidents involving construction vehicles.

-Our clients ask us a wide range of questions in these cases, and we gladly provide them with answers and honest advice.
+Our clients ask us a wide range of questions in these cases, and we gladly give them honest answers and advice.
 Questions we are most frequently asked include:

-For answers to these or any other questions, please contact us to arrange a consultation with a member of our construction accident team.
+For answers to the above-listed questions or any others, please contact us to arrange a consultation with a member of our construction accident team.

 We also obtained a $6.8 million settlement for a 37-year-old mother of two who fell through the Styrofoam flooring of a home under construction, which she had been invited by the builder to see.